 The analytics service(s) used by Our Site use(s) the following Cookies:

-You can choose to enable or disable Cookies in your internet browser.
+You can choose to enable or disable Cookies in your internet browser or via our consent banner.
 Most internet browsers also enable you to choose whether you wish to disable all Cookies or only third-party Cookies.
 By default, most internet browsers accept Cookies, but this can be changed.
 For further details, please consult the help menu in your internet browser or the documentation that came with your device.

 It is recommended that you keep your internet browser and operating system up-to-date and that you consult the help and guidance provided by the developer of your internet browser and manufacturer of your computer or device if you are unsure about adjusting your privacy settings.

 The following links explain how to access cookie settings in various browsers:

 To opt out of being tracked by Google Analytics across all websites, visit this link: http://tools.google.com/dlpage/gaoptout.

 If you don’t want us to process your data anymore, please contact us at email@example.com.